VidyasagarMSC/ansible-yaml-snippets/README.md

 As I explore and learn Ansible, I will be adding the simple and easy to use Ansible code snippets written in YAML.

-> The snippets include generic yaml code for you to understand the Ansible in-built modules and how to use them for your Ansible automation.
+> :construction: The snippets include generic yaml code for you to understand the Ansible in-built modules and how to use them for your Ansible automation.
+More code snippets to come.
+So, :star: this repository :blush:

 ## Run locally